VictorMRMP/risc_processor/README.md

 # Risc Processor (Verilog)

-This project is the implementation of a simple RISC processor in Verilog, developed as part of the "Verilog Language and Application" (VLA) academic course from Cadence.
+This project is the implementation of a simple RISC processor in Verilog.
 The design includes all the essential components of a CPU, such as an Arithmetic Logic Unit (ALU), a Control Unit (FSM), registers, and memory.

-The repository also contains three diagnostic programs used to verify the processor's functionality.
-These tests range from basic instruction validation to running a complete algorithm to calculate the Fibonacci sequence.

 ## Architecture Overview

-The processor is built from the following Verilog modules:
+The processor is built from the following Verilog modules which are instantiated in a top module risc:

 * **`controller`**: The Control Unit.
 This is the processor's brain, implemented as a Finite State Machine (FSM).
 It receives the instruction `opcode`, the current `phase` (clock cycle state), and the `zero` flag from the ALU.
 Based on these inputs, it generates all necessary control signals for the datapath, such as `rd` (read), `wr` (write), `ld_pc` (load PC), `ld_ac` (load accumulator), and `halt`.
 * **`alu`**: The Arithmetic Logic Unit.
 This unit performs mathematical and logical operations.
 It implements `ADD`, `AND`, and `XOR`.
 It also outputs a `a_is_zero` flag, which is used by the controller for conditional instructions.